-Describe tags reported by the reader in the reading field.
+Write on tags reported by the reader in the reading field.

-Blocking an RFID tag in the reading field.
+Locking an RFID tag in the reading field.
 The password must also be transferred for later access to a tag.
 The password functionality is supported for all functions defined in the standard.